BarioIsCoding/Ableonion/README.md

 2. Chat lockdown - Additionally, when a lot of different users spam the same thing, a notification comes up for everyone who sends a message to `All`, but not on private messages:
 > [12:34] chat:
 > Message sending failed.
 We are currently under attack.
--# Time deals as placeholder and is made up.
-The message shows up as red and only to the user who has sent them even though it is displayed as a normal message rather than a private message.
+* Time deals as placeholder and is made up.
+The message shows up as red and only to the user who has sent them even though it is displayed as a normal message rather than a private message.*
-This happens automatically, and one tim it has happened was on February 3rd, 2025, 12:56 (Ableonion time), when the chat was down for several minutes.
+This happens automatically, and one time it has happened was on February 3rd, 2025, 12:56 (Ableonion time), when the chat was down for several minutes.
 ### **Scam**
 There have been cases of scam on Ableonion, such as:
 1. The cola spam - begging for donations; including accessing an "Ableonion VIP chat" when donating Bitcoin and giving out the Ableonion username.